-- Non-constant variance may be unfamiliar; in GWAS metaanalysis it was automatic that each study allowed for its own 'noise' - Ignoring it is dangerous can lead to false positives, and lack of efficiency - We've found it plays an important role in TOPMed analyses see Rice et al 2017, Sofer et al, 2018, and upcoming applied papers - Examine study- or ancestry-specific residual variances from a model with confounders only, and see if they differ.
-(Example coming in the hands-on material)
+- Importantly, variance can also differ by study a proxy for ancestry which also causes 'inflation', i.e. false positives - We've found it plays an important role in TOPMed analyses - see Rice et al 2017, Sofer et al, 2018, and applied papers - Examine study- or ancestry-specific residual variances from a model with confounders only, and see if they differ - If they do, allow for strata-specific variances (Example coming in the hands-on material).
+Or allow for them anyway, there is little downside to being cautious in this way